-Michal Volfin's husband got a job with a Spanish company.
+Michal Volfin’s husband got a job with a Spanish company.
 He found himself spending half his time with his family in Israel and the other half of the time in Spain.
 So they made the big step of moving their family of six to Spain permanently.
-This is Michal's story of her new expat life in Spain.
+This is Michal’s story of being and Expat in Spain.

 WCIL: Where do you originally come from?

 WCIL: Where are you living now?

 We live in Barcelona, Spain in a lovely little town in the mountains called – Olivella

 WCIL: What led you to make the decision to leave your home country?